How to Fill Out a W9: Step-by-Step Guide for 2025

 Key Takeaways

-• W-9 forms show that the taxpayer is not subject to backup withholding and is responsible for paying their own taxes.
+- W-9 forms show whether the taxpayer is subject to backup withholding or is responsible for paying their own taxes.

 Who Is Required to Fill Out a W-9?